PREFINE: Personalized Story Generation via Simulated User Critics and User-Specific Rubric Generation: Results

 Table~\ref{tab:comparison_winrates} presents the pairwise comparison results on the PerDOC dataset.
+For PerDOC, although comparisons with inconsistent judgments are discarded to mitigate position bias, the reported win rates are still based on several hundred consistent votes per comparison on average.\footnote{Across all 955 PerDOC pairs, an average of 499$\pm$101 comparisons were discarded due to disagreement, leaving approximately 455 consistent judgments per comparison (at least about 300 and up to about 670 valid votes).}

-Our proposed full configuration, EPER, outperforms all baseline models in win rates.
-Among the baselines, Prompt-Persona (PP) directly incorporates past user preference history $H_u$ into the prompt and is a strong in-context personalization method, benefiting from recent improvements in LLM instruction-following capabilities.
+Our full configuration, EPER, outperforms all baseline models in win rates.
+Among the baselines, PP is a strong in-context personalization method that directly incorporates past user preference history $H_u$ into the prompt.

-The ZeroPersona (ZP) baseline, which does not use any user preference information, achieves only a 20\% win rate against PP. However, when using the same ZP outputs as initial plot for EPER refinement, the win rate increases to 67\%, representing a 47-point improvement.
+The ZP baseline, which does not use any user preference information, achieves only a 20\% win rate against PP. However, when using the same ZP outputs as initial plot for EPER refinement, the win rate increases to 67\%, representing a 47-point improvement.
 This demonstrates that even unpersonalized story drafts can be effectively personalized through our PREFINE architecture, highlighting its strength as a post-hoc personalization framework.

 We also compare against Self-Refine (SR)~\cite{self-refine}, which uses a static rubric designed to improve general story quality.
 EPER achieves an 83\% win rate over SR, indicating that personalization-oriented refinement leads to significantly better alignment with individual user preferences.
-Interestingly, PP itself achieves a 59\% win rate over SR, suggesting that alignment with user-specific tastes can be more valued than general story quality in certain cases.

-Finally, comparisons with model variants (IPIR, EPIR, IPER) confirm the contribution of each component of PREFINE.
-Both expert-guided persona description and user-specific rubric generation prove essential for effective personalization.
-In particular, the incorporation of user-specific rubrics yields the largest gains, underscoring the importance of user-specific rubric generation in critique-and-refine frameworks for personalized generation.
+Finally, comparisons with model variants (IPIR, EPIR, IPER) highlight the importance of both expert-guided persona descriptions and user-specific rubric generation, with user-specific rubrics contributing the largest gains.